LatentOctopus/LatentOctopus.github.io/_posts/spirits/mist/2022-10-07-mist-opening1.md

 Cons:

 - Weak turn 2 and fairly weak turn 3.
-- Brittle: may need quick adaptations if draws are bad or Energy is not gained or is lost for any reason.
+- May need quick adaptations if draws are bad or Energy is not gained or is lost for any reason.